 Child Development Center Director

-Christina enjoys the world’s best commute, living just a few blocks from Phinney, and is a frequent visitor to San Francisco, where both her children are living.
+Christina is a new resident of the Magnolia neighborhood, and is a frequent visitor to the San Francisco Bay area, where both her grown children are living.

 Children’s Choir Director